BlackBeard085/x1console/README.md

 This option also works as your reset.
 By keeping your original wallets, this will reset your whole validator without deleting your wallets.

+### Troubleshoot Delinquent Validator

+At times your validator will become delinquent for one reason or another and it becomes vital that you bring your validator back online.
+Here are some solutions to bring yoyr validator back to active status

+- Solution 1.
+Run Health Check - This is an automated check on your validator and also performs a restart of your validator fixing any abvious issues.
+-  Soution 2.
+If the Health check fails to bring your validator back online then try stopping your validator if it is running through option 2.
+Validator. remove ledger through option 7.
+Ledger. and start validator again through option 2.
+Validator.
+-  Solution 3.
+If solution 2 fails after several attempts thsn it may be best to perform a hard reset.
+Run the [RESET] from the other menu option 1. and answering yes to having existing wallets and are copied to .config/solana directory.
+Then deleting you tachyon directory.

 ### Health Check

 Option 1 from the main menu is **Health Check and Start**.
 This acts as your validator monitor.
 It checks the status of your validator, informing you if it is 'Active' or 'Delinquent'.